Configuring Digital Receptionist / Auto Attendant

 - Go to the options menu (‘9’ key).

 - Press ‘5’ key to record the self ID message.

 - Record your name only, i.e. “Sarah Jones.”

-Exchange Server IVR Integration
+Exchange server IVR integration

-Note: Requires 3CX Pro Edition License.
+Note: Requires 3CX Pro Edition Licence.

 Exchange Server 2013 SP1 includes a voicemail and an IVR feature that can be interesting to use for companies that deploy Microsoft Exchange Server.
 The Exchange IVR feature allows you to leverage speech recognition in your company’s IVR.
 The voicemail feature allows you to convert voicemails to text and forward them via email.

-More information on Configuring MS Exchange Server 2013 Unified Messaging with 3CX is available on this page.
+More information on configuring MS Exchange Server 2013 Unified Messaging with 3CX is available on this page.